TheCHead/nikku-no-gemu/content/posts/projects/godotstudy0.md

 The `_config_nav_region()` method is called right after map generation.
 It builds a new navigation polygon equal to the map size, configures the agent radius, and bakes the area.
 This process takes into account all colliders and trees on the map to carve them out from the navigational area.

-All that's left to do is to configure our navigational agents.
+All that's left to do is to configure our navigation agents.
 For this, we add a `NavigationAgent2D` node to our slimes and modify `mob_slime.gd` slightly.
 Below, we update the agent's target position with the player's position every frame.

 ```py
 func _physics_process(delta):